FEP - Findlay Enrichment Programs, Inc.

 There is a cost for each program.

-Chinese classes are offered on three levels, Beginning, Intermediate and Advanced depending on need to those students identified gifted in reading and language for a nominal fee.
+Japanese class is offered at the beginning level to those students identified gifted in reading and language for a nominal fee.

 FEP Volunteer Opportunities